devopsarr/sonarr-go/sonarr/docs/SeriesLookupApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetSeriesLookupRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListSeriesLookupRequest struct via the builder pattern

 Name | Type | Description  | Notes